IS YOUR CHILD READING AT GRADE LEVEL?

 Make the Connection From Sounds To Text

-Fast ForWord Language to Reading v2 continues on from Fast ForWord Language v2 with more complex cognitive skills training, and it introduces written language into the mix, to build a foundation for reading fluency and reading comprehension.
+Fast ForWord Language to Reading v2 was recently updated.
+It is now called Foundations II.
+This program continues on from Fast ForWord Language v2/ Foundations I with more complex cognitive skills training, and it introduces written language into the mix, to build a foundation for reading fluency and reading comprehension.
 The goal is automaticity, which improves listening comprehension accuracy and reading efficiency.

-Fast ForWord Language to Reading v2 has five exercises.
+Fast ForWord Language to Reading v2/ Foundations II has five exercises.

 Click the start button to hear a sequence of sound sweeps.
 Then click the up or down arrow to identify the sequence of sound sweeps heard.
-This follows on from Sky Gym in Fast ForWord Language, adding more sounds to be remembered.
+This follows on from Sky Gym in Fast ForWord Language / Foundations, adding more sounds to be remembered.
 This challenges sequencing and working memory skills and builds auditory processing.

 Build ice sculptures by identifying a pronounced target word when presented in a series of pronounced and written words.
 In addition to building left to right eye tracking skills, this program requires focus to avoid impulsively clicking before seeing a match, and it builds working memory skills.